fitness23/ngx-disable-during-ajax-workspace/README.md

 ## Description

 Sometimes we may want to disable buttons (or other elements) in our application whilst ajax calls are in transit.
 For example the user may have filled out an order form and we wish to prevent them from accidentally pressing the submit button twice.
-This library listens for all the incoming and outgoing requests and enables the button once all ajax calls have completed.
+This library listens for all the incoming and outgoing requests and re-enables the button once all ajax calls have completed.

 ## Get Started